Adobe InDesign layout showing multilingual document in English, German and Arabic for a desktop publishing project

 • Translating brochures, manuals, catalogues, or reports into multiple languages

-• Working with InDesign, PDF, or print-ready source files
+• Working with InDesign or PDF source files that need proper layout handling

 • Multilingual layouts need to look native — not translated